The WA Government provides concessions and rebates to eligible electricity customers supplied by Synergy or Horizon Power.

 - Reduced meter test fee

-- Air Conditioner Rebate: eligible seniors and customers receiving the dependent child rebate can get a rebate for the cost of using air conditioners in the hottest parts of WA.
+- Air Conditioner Rebate: assists eligible seniors and customers receiving the dependent child rebate with the cost of using air conditioners in the hottest parts of WA.

 - Life Support Equipment Electricity Subsidy: assists eligible customers with the cost of using life support equipment at home.

-- Thermoregulatory Dysfunction Subsidy Scheme: assists eligible customers with the energy costs of using heating and/ or cooling equipment at home.
+- Thermoregulatory Dysfunction Energy Subsidy: assists eligible customers with the energy costs of using heating and/ or cooling equipment at home.

 For more information about concessions and rebates, contact your retailer or the Public Utilities Office.